-It will migrate all user data and you will start off with SMTP, SNMP, etc. already configured and ready to go.
+It migrates all user data and you start off with SMTP, SNMP, and so on, configured.

 If you are using a 2.3 Agent to monitor multiple MySQL instances, then special considerations are required when upgrading these Agents to 3.0.

-See Section B.3, “Installation Requirements” for Service Manager system requirements.
 After you have tested your 3.0 installation, you may want to switch production monitoring to this system instead of going back and physically upgrading your original 2.3 system.
-If this is at all likely, we suggest you provision this new 3.0 Monitor host with at least as much horsepower as the one that is currently running your 2.3 system.
+If this is at all likely, we suggest you provision this new 3.0 Monitor host with resources (CPU, RAM, and so on) at least equivalent to the one that is currently running your 2.3 system.

 When multiple 2.3 Agents are installed on a single host, first migrate one of the 2.3 Agents to 3.0 (as described in the previous documentation), and then migrate the connection details from each of the other 2.3 Agents using the following command:

 Now, each of the monitored MySQL instances uses the upgraded 3.0 Agent.
 Alternatively, you may rely on the auto-discovery method of the 3.0 Agent to discover the additional MySQL instances.

 These are automatically migrated after MySQL Enterprise Monitor 3.0 is started.

 As of MySQL Enterprise Monitor 3.0.14, the MySQL Enterprise Monitor Proxy and Aggregator are delivered separately from the MySQL Enterprise Monitor Agent.
 To upgrade from a previous version, you must uninstall your existing MySQL Enterprise Monitor Agent and MySQL Enterprise Monitor Proxy and Aggregator installation and install the new version.
 For more information on the MySQL Enterprise Monitor Proxy and Aggregator, see Chapter 11, Proxy and Aggregator Installation